jiaweijwjw/quotes/documentation/creating-subnets.md

 The netmask portion of out network tells us how many hosts can we have.
 If we take a look at the number of 0s in the netmask, that tells use the number of bits which can be used for our hosts.
 > By default, the netmask is 255.255.255.0 which is 11111111.11111111.11111111.00000000 whereby 8 bits can be used for our hosts in a single subnet.
 This means that we have 2^8 private addresses available for use in the home network.
 This type of netmask which leaves 8bits for the hosts is also usually know as the /24 subnet, whereby 24 is the number of bits representing the network bits.

 To increase the number of hosts, we can use a /23 subnet for example (255.255.254.0 / 11111111.11111111.11111110.00000000) to leave 9 bits for the hosts which can accomodate up to 512 IP addresses.

-However, in this case, 256 IP addresses is already more than sufficient number of devices on the network.
-But what we want to do is to further split this 256 up into smaller groups.
+To decrease the number of hosts, use lesser number of host bits and more network bits.

+## VLAN
+To separate my network into 2 parts, I will be adding a network ethernet switch to my main router.
+Configurations to the Firewalls have to be done so that devices on the main network VLAN will still be able to reach the RPI (via SSH) but the RPI should not be able to connect to devices in the other VLAN.